 This session began with Growth Works Network mentees Anuja and Sabah sharing their experiences with the mentorship program and what it means to them to be mentees.

 Sabah explained that she had originally embarked in the mentee program to reignite her momentum in the industry.
-She spoke of the lack of the awareness of non-traditional careers in the hospitality sector being a driving factor in her decision to become a mentee.
+She spoke of the lack of awareness of non-traditional careers in the hospitality sector being a driving factor in her decision to become a mentee.

 Sabah: “Joining The Growth Works helped me to discover things that I wasn’t even really aware existed in hospitality to begin with.”